wegel/stilch/docs/CURSOR_TRANSITIONS.md

-# Intelligent Cursor Transitions - Detailed Documentation
+# Physical Cursor Continuity - Detailed Documentation

 ## Overview

-stilch's Intelligent Cursor Transition system solves the jarring "cursor jump" problem that occurs when moving between monitors with different DPIs, sizes, or resolutions.
-Instead of treating each monitor as an independent coordinate system, stilch creates a unified visual space where cursor movement feels natural and continuous.
+stilch's Physical Cursor Continuity system solves the jarring "cursor jump" problem that occurs when moving between monitors with different DPIs, sizes, or resolutions.
+By tracking cursor position in physical millimeters and implementing intelligent gap jumping, stilch creates a unified physical space where cursor movement feels natural and continuous across all displays.

 ## The Problem